 var tween = create_tween().set_parallel(true) tween.tween_property(...) tween.tween_property(...) # Will run parallelly with above. tween.chain().tween_property(...) # Will run after two above are finished.

 delta value, in seconds.
-Mostly useful when the
+This is mostly useful for manual control when the

-SceneTreeTween is paused, for controlling it manually.
-Can also be used to end the
+SceneTreeTween is paused.
+It can also be used to end the

 true if the